A

 • Serves 1.2 million electric customers in central and southern Illinois.

-• Electric distribution revenues are decoupled from sales volumes.
+• Regulated by the ICC, with revenues decoupled from sales volumes.

 Ameren Illinois Natural Gas